thomaslegge98/GitDemos/README.md

 Follow these steps to get started, then follow the steps in `Tasks.md`.

-1. Clone this repository.
+1. Clone this repository (or "repo" for short).
 Use a linux or MacOS command line to swap to your source code/programs directory, then run this command: `git clone https://github.com/NUbots/GitDemos.git`.

 2. Open the [git guide on NUbook](https://nubook.nubots.net/guides/general/git) (this step is in large part just so you know it exists)